 What are Christmas temping jobs,exactly?

 Christmas temping can be great!
 What it means is that businesses take on temporary workers (“temps”) for the Christmas season, when they’re busier than usual.
 Christmas temp positions come in many different forms but retail (high street stores) and hospitality (waiting staff, bartenders, baristas etc.) are by far the industries in which it’s most common for businesses to take on extra staff at Christmas.
 You can also find Christmas temping opportunities with the Post Office, too.
+The pandemic will clearly affect employment but even with COVID-19 there should still be Christmas temping work available.

 I worked as a Christmas temp for a major high street fashion retailer when I was 17.
 I can’t pretend I loved the work, but it was great experience and the money was better than any other part time job I’d had until then.